pr38/dask_backward_feature_selection/README.md

 from dask_backward_feature_selection import DaskBackwardFeatureSelector

-#You should be useing Dask's yarn or kubernates cluster developments
+#You should be useing Dask's yarn or kubernates cluster deployments
 #if you are going to be running this localy you are better off useing mlxtend's SequentialFeatureSelector
 cluster = LocalCluster(3)
 client = Client(cluster)